 It is rewarding to write books, articles and blogs to help others manage chronic pain and illness.
 But coping strategies alone are often not enough.
 Opioids allow many patients the ability to participate in things they otherwise couldn’t.
 I advocate for moving complimentary therapies into mainstream but these days, the bulk of my time is donated to the crisis created by limited patient access, if any, to their opioids.

 Because of the volume of requests for help and the need to meet the demands for my own care, I investigated information to help you with your personal situation.

 It’s important to understand what is happening.
 Physicians are caught in the middle.
-The DEA crackdown on prescribing opioids has made them fearful of losing their license to practice medicine if they do prescribe them for their patients.
-On the other hand, if they don’t treat their patient’s pain and patient harm results, they are held liable for that too.
+The DEA crackdown on prescribing opioids has made them fearful because of perceived threats to their livelihood.
+On the other hand, if patient harm results from negligence or abandonment, the provider can be liable for that too.
 When a patient is fired, the physician has an ethical obligation to ensure a patient’s care is uninterrupted.
-If a patient is harmed because they are abandoned, there may be grounds for a lawsuit.
-The very people who impose their edicts on physicians--the DEA, the CDC, or other government agencies, such as the Center for Medicare and Medicaid--have no liability for their actions.
-Many times the physician is unjustly held accountable.
-Therein the swamp water lies.
+However, the DEA, the CDC, the Center for Medicare and Medicaid, and or other government agencies have no liability for the results of their actions.

 We have the ability to hold the right people accountable by providing factual evidence.
 Evidence includes things, such as:

 *If you are forced to sign a contract, read it.
 A contract is between TWO people and may be litigated if either party fails to uphold their part of the contract.
 The physician’s responsibilities toward your care should also be provided.